-In addition to psychotherapy, classes, and coaching, Dr. Singley is involved in psychological research.
-A selected list of his projects and publications is included below.
+In addition to psychotherapy, classes, and coaching, our therapists are involved in psychological research.
+A selected list of our therapists projects and publications are included below.

 Singley, D.B., Cole, B.P., Hammer, J., Molloy, S., Rowell, A., Isacco, A.J.
 (2017).
 Development and Psychometric Evaluation of the Paternal Involvement with Infants Scale.
 Psychology of Men & Masculinity,

 Singley, D.B. & Edwards, L. (2017).
 Perinatal Mental Health in Military Fathers.
 The Handbook of Perinatal Mental Health and the Military Family.
 (Ed.
 Thiam, M.).
 Taylor & Francis, New York NY.

 Singley, D.B. & Edwards, L. (2015).
 Men’s Perinatal Mental Health in the Transition to Fatherhood.
 Professional Psychology Research and Practice, (46)5, 309-316.

 Singley, D.B. & Cole, B.P.
 (2014) Beyond Vader: A Strengths-Based Approach to Fatherhood.
 Positive Psychology Theory and Application, 2(1).
 16-19.